-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's episode of GSD Daily.
-We're going to continue our conversation on membership sites.
-Today, very specifically, we're going to talk about how to create valuable content.
-Now, this whole create valuable content thing, we've talked about many times before, in past Dailies.
-There's a lot of different types of content that you can create.
-There's a lot of different ways to create content.
+In today’s episode of GSDdaily, we’re going to continue our conversation on membership sites.
+Specifically, we’re going to talk about how to create valuable content.
+Now, this whole create the valuable content thing, we’ve talked about many times before, in past dailies.
+There’s a lot of different types of content that you can create.
+There’s a lot of different ways to create content.
 And just to kind of back up a minute, so your membership site is a collection of material.

 A membership site, largely, is the simple fact that your shit is kind of locked behind a membership login.
-So anything you sell online is probably a membership site to some degree because you're always going to be protecting and create valuable content.
-So most of the time, like if you buy any book online or you buy a set of videos or something, then you have to log in to get to them.
-That's just kind of how things are protected, so you don't want people sharing your stuff.
+Anything you sell online is probably a membership site to some degree because you’re always going to be protecting and create valuable content.
+Most of the time, like if you buy any book online or you buy a set of videos or something, then you have to log in to get to them.
+That’s just kind of how things are protected, so you don’t want people sharing your stuff.

 Your members are going to be the same way, your subscribers.
 It’s up to them to log into the membership site.
 Now you can do all the things you need to do to help them consume that content, because if they don’t consume it, they’re not going to continue paying, of course.
 I mean, if they go for a month without logging in, chances are they’re going to unsubscribe pretty quickly.
 So you can send them emails and you can send the texts, but truly the material inside the membership site is the thing they’re paying for.